 The Saxon priest called Miklós of Jakabfalva was mentioned in a document in 1309 but the first church had most likely been there a hundred years before that in the 12th century when the Saxons settled there.
-We can see a few remains of this early church in the southern wall: a tabernacle, a stone threshold and some parts of the chancel’s arches.
-Priest Miklós is presumed to have built the new church on the place of the earlier one and consecrated it to Saint Jakab (Jacob).
-It was a towerless church in Gothic style, with a flat ceiling and an ogival triumphal arch and a multi-angled cross-vaulting covered shrine.
-A late-Gothic style net of the vault was built above the nave at the end of the 15th century.
+We can see a few remains of this early church in the southern wall: a tabernacle, a stone threshold, and some parts of the chancel’s arches.
+Priest Miklós is presumed to have built the new church in the place of the earlier one and consecrated it to Saint Jakab (Jacob).
+It was a towerless church in Gothic style, with a flat ceiling and an ogival triumphal arch, and a multi-angled cross-vaulting covered shrine.
+A late Gothic-style net of the vault was built above the nave at the end of the 15th century.

 According to a document from 1488, Jakabfalva, named after its patron saint, was the second-largest village beside Szentágota in the District of Nagysink.
 This list says there were 75 families owning a house and 3 families were called poor people; there were a mill and a school as well as four “deserted” households.

 Until the 1930s more than half of the inhabitants had been Saxons.
-Many of them left the place around 1990 and according to the data of 2002, there were 2,100 Romanian, 505 Gypsy and 52 German people.
+Many of them left the place around 1990 and according to the data from 2002, there were 2,100 Romanian, 505 Roma (Gipsy), and 52 German people.

 You can watch this video and enjoy it about the village and the church if you can speak German:

 If you like my writings, please feel free to support me with a coffee here: